Peter Bergen: A married couple, committed to radical ideology, did not arouse suspicion as they planned deadly attack

 Where those recruits have practiced careful operational security it is much harder for the FBI to act, and clearly the FBI didn’t see Malik and Farooq coming.
 The hard fact is that there may be other such militants out there and there isn’t much the feds can do to prevent them acting if they are “clean skins.”

-One thing that surely can be done is to ensure that the more than 47,000 people who are on the U.S. "no fly" list of suspected terrorists are not allowed to buy weapons in the States.
-Astonishingly, over the past decade or so more than 2,000 people known or suspected to be terrorists have bought guns
+One thing that surely can be done is to ensure that the more than 47,000 people who are on the U.S. “no fly” list of suspected terrorists are not allowed to buy weapons in the States.
+Astonishingly, over the past decade or so more than 2,000 people known or suspected to be terrorists have bought guns and assault rifles.

 Sen. Dianne Feinstein (D-Calif.) and Rep. Peter King (R-New York) have both introduced bills to end this practice, but they have been stymied on the Hill as recently as earlier this week.